March 2, 2022 thru March 10, 2022

 Services of a Tour Director

-Baggage handling (if available at the hotels)
+Baggage handling where available

-Taxes & gratuities for included items
+Taxes & gratuities for included items (except for housekeeping)

 We pride ourselves on great service and an enjoyable experience for all and will go over our booking policies after you make your request for booking.
 If you’d like to learn more about our booking policies before your trip, give us a call at (520) 325-8839, or visit our Booking Policies page.
 Click here for more information on our booking policies.